wbazant/markerAlignmentsPaper/paper.md

 We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
 We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build a `bowtie2` index with the remaining nine-tenth of the species for searching the remaining set.
 Skipping any inputs where `wgsim` considers too fragmented yields 338 species to be sampled from.

 First we perform an analysis of simulated samples by preparing 338 files each containing reads from one hold-out species at 0.1 coverage [@sims2014sequencing].
-This lets us establish how well EukDetect currently works when given unknown species and identify the MAPQ >= 30 filter as responsible for not passing enough information through.
+We run EukDetect to establish how well the tool currently works when given unknown species.
+Then we run `bowtie2` and apply the MAPQ >= 30 filter, as well as the "four reads in two markers" filter.
 We also try a modification to EukDetect to instead filter on MAPQ >= 5 used by default in MetaPhlAn.

 We follow with an analysis of simulated reads.
 We simulate a large number of reads and align them.
 For each aligned read, we record correctness of the match based on its source taxon with the taxon it aligned to as well as properties of the alignment (identity, MAPQ).
 Then lets us infer trends between reported properties of alignments and two measures of their correctness, namely precision: a proportion of correctly mapping reads among reads that map to any reference, and recall: a proportion of sampled reads that correctly map, similarly to how the values are used by the OPAL framework [@meyer2019assessing].
 For reads that do not align back to the BUSCO they are sampled from, we annotate the mismatch with a level of the lowest common taxon containing source and match, with help of the ETE toolkit [@huerta2016ete ] using the NCBI database version dated 2020/1/14 packaged with EukDetect.